ai2cm/fv3net/docker/ufs_utils/README.md

 In terms of functionality the `restart_files_to_nggps_initial.sh` script enables transforming a set of FV3GFS restart files to an NGGPS-style initial condition at another resolution.
-The `chgres_cube` tool can be used to generate initial conditions from GFS analysis data; however we currently do not include a script for doing this in the docker image, but it would be straightforward to add.
+The `chgres_cube` tool can also be used to generate initial conditions from GFS analysis data.
+We currently do not include a script for doing this in the docker image, but it would be straightforward to add.

 ## Building the image